Mind your language; Don’t be a victim of your storytelling.

 One of my top recommended books is S.U.M.O. by Paul McGhee.
-If you haven’t read it then I recommend you add it to your list.
-It is one of my top 5.
+If you haven’t read it, then I recommend you add it to your list.
+It is one of my top 5 and a book I often recommend to clients.

-In this book, he talks about wearing the ‘victim t-shirt’.
-He isn’t talking about being a victim in the literal sense but how we can use ‘victim’ language which effects our mindset.
+In this book, the author talks about wearing the ‘victim t-shirt’.
+He isn’t talking about being a victim in the criminal sense, but how using ‘victim’ language can impact our way of thinking, feeling and subsequently our way of behaving.

-As with self-limiting beliefs we need to be conscious of the language we are using and replace it with positive, growth mindset language.
+As with self-limiting beliefs we need to be conscious of any negative and limiting language we are using and replace it with positive, growth mindset language.

 Extract from the book: